-The Swiss Central Authority under the Hague Abduction Convention is the Federal Office of Justice in Berne.
-The Convention entered in force in Switzerland on January 1, 1984.
-The implementing legislation is the Federal Act of 21 December 2007 on International Child Abduction and the Hague Conventions on the Protection of Children and Adults, which is set forth below.
+The Hague Abduction Convention is implemented in Switzerland by the Federal Act of 21 December 2007 on International Child Abduction and the Hague Conventions on the Protection of Children and Adults, which is set forth below.
+A discussion about the controversial Article 5 of that law can be found here.

 Federal Act on International Child Abduction and the Hague Conventions on the Protection of Children and Adults